michaeldton/OTP/README.md

 # OTP
-Selected assignment for Operating Systems course in 2019, creating OTP with a key generator, encoder and decoder in C.
+Source code for a selected assignment from Operating Systems course in 2019, creating OTP with a key generator, encoder and decoder in C.